-Industrial construction refers to the development, renovation, or ground-up construction of buildings meant for manufacturing goods.
-These buildings can include factories, power plants, distribution centers, warehouses, and other specialized facilities.
-Besides, the design, installation, or maintenance of mechanical and structural components in a building is also part of an industrial construction project.
+Industrial building construction refers to the development, renovation, or ground-up construction of facilities meant for manufacturing goods.
+These buildings can include factories, power plants, distribution centers, warehouses, and other specialized facilities available for sale or rent.
+Besides, the design, installation, or maintenance of mechanical and structural components in an industrial building is also part of an industrial construction project.

 Characteristics of Industrial Buildings

-- Usually have open floor plans, high ceilings, and natural light.
+- An industrial building usually has open floor plans, high ceilings, and natural light.

 - Functionality is prioritized over aesthetics.
 Structures are built to support heavy equipment.